simsam8/inf270/assignment1/assignment1.md

 ## d)

-The value of $x_1$ only changes when the kth pivot is in col 1, i.e. when the entering variable is $w_1$ or $w_2$.
+The value of $x_1$ only changes in the kth pivot when the entering variable is $w_1$ or $w_2$.
+The value of $x_1$ changes between $1/10$ and $1/9$ every other pivot.

-When performing a pivot on the kth pivot, the sign of the coefficient in the column corresponding to the current pivot and all preceding pivots are flipped.
+Additionally, when performing the kth pivot, the sign of the coefficient in the column corresponding to the current pivot and all preceding columns are flipped.

 # Problem 2